-If you're an older adult in need of services or a caregiver of an older adult who needs help, you can call your Area Agency on Aging at 1-800-252-9240 for a free consultation.
+If you're an older adult in need of services or a caregiver of an older adult who needs help, you can call your Area Agency on Aging at 1-800-252-9240 for information referral and other services.
 You might also want to contact a geriatric case manager, financial planner, or attorney.

 Please note that this booklet is written for the benefit of persons who live in the State of Texas, and some of the information will not apply to people who live in other states.
-The income and resource limits are current as of early 2021 and subject to change.
+The income and resource limits are current as of mid 2022 and subject to change.
 All of the information in this booklet is subject to change.